socketry/async/guides/asynchronous-tasks/readme.md

 ## Reactor Lifecycle

-Generally, the outer reactor will not exit until all tasks complete.
+Generally, the reactor's event loop will not exit until all tasks complete.
 This is informed by {ruby Async::Task#finished?} which checks if the current node has completed execution, which also includes all children.
 However, there is one exception to this rule: tasks flagged as being `transient` ({ruby Async::Node#transient?}).

 ### Transient Tasks